 Aiming to organise a national cross-country ski-race, the first “Vasaloppet” was a an immediate success.
+And it just kept growing in popularity.

 The first broadast